-Academic Renewal allows current students the opportunity to recalculate their GPA by discounting courses with grades of D+ or lower which were earned at Weber State University six or more years prior to the date of petition.Academic Renewal Policy
+The academic renewal policy allows students to request that their institutional grade point average (GPA) be recalculated to exclude grades of D+ or lower earned at Weber State University six or more years prior to the renewal application date according to the following conditions:

 - Academic renewal may be requested only once during a student’s academic career.